Skip to main content

 Roam vs. buying a car: which is right for you?

-Buying outright has no monthly payment — but it costs $30,000+ upfront and locks you into absorbing depreciation, maintenance, and repair risk.
-Roam trades ownership for flexibility: no capital, no credit-score impact, and a bundled monthly bill.
-On a 5-year horizon the two land within $50–$150/month of each other once you count everything.
+Buying outright has no monthly payment, but it costs roughly $31,640 upfront — the vehicle price plus HST — and it locks you into absorbing depreciation, maintenance, and eventual repair risk on your own.
+A Roam Long-Term plan trades ownership for flexibility: no capital tied up, no impact on your credit score, and one monthly bill that covers the car, insurance, and maintenance.
+Over a 5-year horizon the two come out within about $60 per month of each other at the midpoint, once you count everything.

 Reviewed by the Roam team · Last updated April 22, 2026